 The Coronado Quivira Museum/Rice County Historical Society is celebrating Kansas Day 2012 with the creation of a special exhibit with a local tie to the bright lights of Hollywood.
 From Jan.
 25-March 10, the special exhibition area at the museum will feature the exhibit "From Rice County to Hollywood: Mary Astor and Shirley Knight".

-This week's Chamber of Commerce Coffee will be hosted by The Corner Bistro, 407 McKinley, at 9:30 a.m., Thursday.
-Ambassador in charge will be Nancy Sundahl with greeters Connie Oetken and Brett Middleton.
+This week's Chamber of Commerce Coffee will be hosted by Prairie Enterprise Project/Bank of the West, 1222 Kansas, Bank of the West lobby, at 9:30 a.m., Thursday.
+Ambassador in charge will be Nancy Sundahl with greeters Connie Oetken and Shay Kasselman.
 Coffee, doughnuts and door prizes will be available.

 HOLLYWOOD - God bless America, and how's everybody?